 We’re taking our spay and neuter services on the road and coming to communities throughout Edmonton, this summer.
 The Mobile PALS Unit helps to make our PALS spay and neuter program more accessible.

-Note: PALS Mobile can only accommodate small dogs (under 35 lbs) and there are a limited number of appointments available.
+Note: Mobile PALS can only accommodate small dogs (under 30 lbs) and there are a limited number of appointments available.

-Applications for the 2023 Mobile PALS Unit season are now closed.
+Applications for the 2024 PALS program in-shelter are open!

 Frequently Asked Questions